 - Industry: Energy Infrastructure and Renewables

-EGH Acquisition Corp. agreed to merge with Hecate Energy in a $1.2 billion SPAC transaction that will take the company public.
-The combined entity is expected to list on Nasdaq under the ticker HCTE.
+EGH Acquisition Corp. has agreed to a merger deal with Hecate Energy in a SPAC deal worth $1.2 billion, which will see the company go public.
+The new entity will be listed on the Nasdaq stock exchange under the ticker symbol HCTE.

 11. PIF, Silver Lake, and Affinity Partners’ Acquisition of Electronic Arts